awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deletedynamodbtablebackups.md

   Type: String

   Description: \(Optional\) The ARN of the role that allows Lambda created by Automation to perform the actions on your behalf\.
-If not specified a transient role will be created to execute the Lambda function\.
+If not specified a transient role will be created to run the Lambda function\.
 + RetentionCount

   Type: String